"You're not really Asian."

 1.

-1. I believe this is modern typeface, since there is a vertical stress in the letter "O", and also a drastic thick/thin transition of the strokes.
+1. I believe this is modern typeface, since there is a vertical stress in the letter "O", and also a drastic thick/thin transition of the strokes.2.
+This is found on my phone case.

 3. I find the typeface really appropriate for its purpose here because it makes the logo neat and legible.